Kuifje02/vrpy/README.md

 [![Documentation Status](https://readthedocs.org/projects/vrpy/badge/?version=latest)](https://vrpy.readthedocs.io/en/latest/?badge=master)

 # VRPy

-A python framework for solving Vehicle Routing Problems.
+VRPy is a python framework for solving Vehicle Routing Problems (VRP) including:
+ - the Capacitated VRP (CVRP),
+ - the CVRP with resource constraints,
+ - the CVRP with time windows (CVRPTW),
+ - the CVRP with simultaneous distribution and collection.

+Check out the [docs](https://vrpy.readthedocs.io/en/latest/) to find more variants and options.

 ## Requirements